 Leisure travel usually slows down after Labor Day, as kids go back to school and adults go back to work.
-But September is the ideal month for many places around the world, thanks to nicer weather, fewer tourists, and, in some places, shoulder-season deals.
-Here are ten of the best places to travel in September.
+But September is a smart month for many places around the world, thanks to fewer tourists and shoulder-season deals.
+Here is a sampling of the best places to travel in September.

 (Don’t miss the rest of our “Where to Go” series on the best destinations for every month of the year.
 If you’re wondering when’s the best time to book your destination to get the best value for your dollar, see our “What to Book Now” series.)